Category: Planning & Logistics

 No Stupid Questions: Should You Ask Permission To Wild Camp In Britain?

 A reader writes: Hi Tom, Having cycled LEJOG and stayed at Airbnb and a couple of youth hostels, I’m planning on bikepacking/ wildcamping.
 Cycling until I’m either too tired to continue or where a convenient place appears.
-Questions are, do you ever get or attempt to get permission to camp or bivvy, and do you […] Continue reading →
+Questions are, do you ever get or attempt to get permission to camp or bivvy, and do you plan where to stop in advance?
+I’m looking to be free from a schedule.
+Apart from getting the Caledonian sleeper back south from Inverness.
+Thanks for the question!
+It’s never a bad time to discuss wild camping on bike trips.
+Confidence in where you’re going to… Continue reading →

 -